Unit 1 - Practice Quiz

 concept of gradient, divergence and curl Hard

-A. Yes for , No for .
+A. No for , Yes for .

 B. No for , No for .

-C. Yes for , Yes for .
+C. Yes for , No for .

-D. No for , Yes for .
+D. Yes for , Yes for .

 47 A set of hypothetical time-dependent fields in vacuum are given by and .
 For these fields to be a valid solution to Maxwell's equations, what must be the relationship between , , , and ?